 Why monitor beaches?

 Beaches are monitored to protect swimmers from illnesses that may be linked to unacceptable levels of bacteria.
 Swimming in contaminated water can result in increased risk of ear, nose and throat infections or gastrointestinal illnesses.

 Environmental Health Officers select beaches where use levels may warrant regular sampling and apply a standardized risk assessment tool to determine whether sampling should be recommended and to set the recommended frequency.

 How often are beaches sampled?

 Each beach is assessed by an Environmental Health Officer (EHO) based on usage, previous sample results and potential sources of contamination.
 Once beaches have been assessed, a recommended sampling frequency is made based on the following:

 VERY LOW – Not sampled unless EHO believes it is necessary to do so

-We sample for indicator bacteria that help to identify the presence of fecal contamination and provide an indication of the potential risk present in the beach water.
+We test for indicator bacteria.
+Indicator bacteria are used to identify the presence of fecal contamination and provide an indication of the potential risk associated with swimming in that location.
 The indicator bacteria used depends on the type of water sampled.
-E.coli is used at fresh water beaches and Enterococci is used at salt water beaches.
+E. coli is used at fresh water beaches and Enterococci is used at salt water beaches.

-Beach advisories will automatically be posted when a sample result of over 1000 E. Coli or 175 Enterocci per sample is received, as studies indicate there is an elevated risk associated with these bacterial levels.
+Beach advisories are recommended by Island Health when a sample result of over 1000 E. Coli or 175 Enterococci per sample is received, as studies indicate there is an elevated risk associated with these bacterial levels.
 A beach advisory will also be considered when:

 - a single sample result exceeds 400 E. coli or 70 Enterococci per sample